 The way it used to be, tech didn’t have pride of place in any household, in fact, it didn’t exist at all!
 If you were looking for entertainment, you would play with your pets, or head out and play with your friends.

-Now, kids don’t go outside to play much, but prefer to stay indoors on their laptops and tablets.
-And while the debate of the negative impacts of tech on our children has been ongoing for many, many years, tech does have pride of place in the house now.
+Now, kids don’t go outside to play much but prefer to stay indoors on their laptops and tablets.
+And while the debate on the negative impacts of tech on our children has been ongoing for many, many years, tech does have pride of place in the house now.